Mir-Inayat/ecom_comparison/README.md

-Download the folder by cloning
+1)Download the folder by cloning

-Copy paste the text in requirements.txt in your command prompt.
+2)Copy paste the text in requirements.txt in your command prompt.

-Now you can run the python scripts
+3)Now you can run the python scripts